 This chapter evaluates the results of the free-response study and the physical measures performed on the lesions under different magnitudes of simulated blur.
 The discussion is organised into five main themes.
 The first theme will discuss the impact of motion blur on the detection performance of breast masses and microcalcifications for single observer data.
 The second theme will focus on the result of simulating a dual read versus a single read via the combination of observer data.
 The third theme will focus on the impact of simulated motion blur on the physical characteristics of breast masses and microcalcifications.
 The fourth theme will focus on the commonly missed lesions in this study and the impact of motion blur on lesion characteristics.
 The physical measures of malignant masses include the conspicuity index, edge angle, grey level change, image noise and SNR.
 The physical measures of malignant microcalcifications include a new novel metric known as the 'dispersion index', contrast, image noise and SNR with the impact of motion blur.
-The fifth theme will focus on the impact of motion blur on the impact of motion blur.
-The fifth theme will focus on the impact of motion blur and those that were not.
+The fifth theme will focus on the impact of motion blur on the image characteristics of malignant masses; discussing the cases where observer performance was affected by simulated motion blur and those that were not.
 Finally, the limitations of the work will be discussed.